tytydraco/yessleep/out/The_sixth_night.md

 Before leaving, Marie talked about the package again.
 I completely forgot about that.
 She led me to the attic, and she gave me a painting hidden under white sheets, and a letter.
 I wanted to look under the sheets, but Marie stopped me.
 Apparently, Freddy makes her swear to never look under it.
 This day was growing more peculiar.

 The first thing I did when I came home, was to look at the painting.
 It represents a very strange creature, half-human, half-goat.
-It was seating on a chair, it has hairy paws and hoofs, the chest and arms were human, same for the face, except for the fact that there were two horns on top of it.
+It was sitting on a chair, it has hairy paws and hoofs, the chest and arms were human, same for the face, except for the fact that there were two horns on top of it.
 The strangest thing is that the creature had closed eyes.

 I’m running out of energy to think for tonight, I’m exhausted, I’m going to bed.

 **Sunday, August 13th, 2023 - 5 : 15 PM**

-I haven’t slept that much last night, I got a lot of nightmares.
+I haven’t slept that much last night, I had a lot of nightmares.
 This morning, when I woke up, all my thoughts were about my brother, I got really sad.
 I sneaked out the bedroom to not awake Annie and I met Charly who was already eating breakfast.
 I sat and ate with him in silence.

 When I went to the loo, I passed by my office and saw my brother’s painting.
-I've forgotten about it, to be honest.
+I had forgotten about it, to be honest.
 With everything that happened last night, I wasn’t thinking about it.
-So, I went to my office and I had noticed that something was wrong.
+So, I went to my office and noticed that something was wrong.
 The painting was different.
-Today, the eye’s creature were open.
+Today, the creature's eyes were open.
 This look seemed to be familiar to me, I can’t explain why, it’s like we already knew each other.

-Oh God, I just got goosebumps when while writing this…
+Oh God, I got goosebumps just by writing this…

 I’ve just decided to put back the sheets, I’ll get rid of the painting eventually.